Messere/sample-product-cart-api/readme.md

 REST endpoints for manipulating cart and products in cart and persist it in cart database, separate from product database to allow independent scalability of both microservices.
-For the same reason cart database contains copy of relevant product data (for the sake of availability consitency is exchanged for eventual consistency).
+For the same reason cart database contains copy of relevant product data (for the sake of availability consistency is exchanged for eventual consistency).

 Data synchronization between two services is conducted via event bus.
 Modifications in product database send appropriate events to event bus to which cart microservice subscribes.
-In real case scenarion event bus would be realized using e.g. RMQ in this case, again, event bus is modelled directly in PHP.
+In real case scenario event bus would be realized using e.g. RMQ in this case, again, event bus is modelled directly in PHP.
 Still the only information sent via event bus is unique product identifier, the rest of information must be fetched from product microservice directly.
 Again, in real world scenario product